 What do divers say about PADI’s Rescue Diver Course?

-I believe a little bit of stress is fine because it does keep me more aware and focused on my dives but I can tell you that having the stress grow and grow to where it seems there is no return is not a good thing. .
+I believe a little bit of stress is fine because it helps keep you more aware and focused on your dives but I can tell you that having the stress grow and grow to where it seems there is no return is not a good thing. .

 The course has given me a lot of confidence and responsibility which I didn’t want before, but now having successfully completed the course, I feel I am capable and more mentally prepared to help a diver in need as well as do self-rescues on myself when required.